Why Post-Tensioning Is Valuable

 Almost impossible to incorporate into older homes, post tension concrete components are relatively easy and cost effective to incorporate in new home construction.
 A home builder committed to high quality construction can install post tension foundations to enhance structural integrity, improve stability, and increase long-term value to create a better finished home.

 When you decide to place your home for sale, knowledgeable buyers will be willing to pay more because of this important structural feature.
-While not having a “wow” factor, like impressive flooring or dramatic granite countertops, post tension foundations deliver real added value to your home.
+While not a “wow” factor, like impressive flooring or dramatic granite counter tops, post tension foundations deliver real, added value to your home.

 This component should also make you more confident and comfortable with your choice when buying a new home.
 Added value is important, but an owner-occupied new home should also deliver peace of mind.
 If your dream house is built on a post tension foundation, you can sleep peacefully, knowing your home is safe and secure on its base.